cotes2020/jekyll-theme-chirpy/_posts/51AI/AIML/2023-04-24-AI_Security.md

 > Large Language Models (LLMs) are known to have `hallucinations`

 hallucinations

 - behavior in that the model speaks false knowledge as if it is accurate.
+  - tendency to generate text even when don't know the answer

 - when a model generates text, it can’t tell if the generation is accurate.
   - A large language model is a trained machine learning model that generates text based on the prompt you provided.
 The model’s training equipped it with some knowledge derived from the `training data` provided.
 It is difficult to tell what knowledge a model remembers or what it does not.